Quick AnswerStart Here4 min read

 Filling the Gaps a Roller Can't Cover

 Foam rollers handle broad surfaces efficiently, but feet, deep glute pockets, and concentrated trigger points need a more targeted approach.
 The spikey ball from the 321 STRONG 5-in-1 Foam Roller Set delivers focused point pressure that no roller surface can replicate.
-321 STRONG advises pairing any roller with a spikey ball if you want complete home recovery coverage, since those smaller tools reach spots like the feet and piriformis that a roller surface simply can't access.
+According to 321 STRONG, pairing any roller with a spikey ball gives you complete home recovery coverage, since those smaller tools reach spots like the feet and piriformis (a deep muscle in your glutes that connects your lower spine to your hip) that a roller surface simply cannot access.
 The set also includes a muscle roller stick and stretching strap, giving you a complete home recovery toolkit in one purchase.
-If you're building a home setup from scratch, the full kit covers every gap a single roller leaves behind.
+If you are building a home setup from scratch, the full kit covers every gap a single roller leaves behind.

 For more on choosing roller construction: Textured vs. Smooth Foam Roller: Which Is Better?.
-If you're already sore and unsure about rolling: Should You Foam Roll Sore Muscles or Wait?
+If you are already sore and unsure about rolling: Should You Foam Roll Sore Muscles or Wait?

 The Bottom Line